 Recently, my work was featured in American Craft Magazine -- two pages in the Craft in Action section about Pick Up Your Pencils, Begin.
-While there was an increment of good fortune, it was actually years of making, along with taking every day actions that readers of ASK Harriete could implement for greater visibility for their work.
+While there was an increment of good fortune, it was years of making, along with taking everyday actions that readers of ASK Harriete could implement for greater visibility for their work.

 In this case, a quote of Louis Pasteur comes to mind, "Chance favors only the prepared mind."

-Learn how to update and maintain your own web site.
+Learn how to update and maintain your website.